-All juniors have been asked to work with the college counselors to identify two Academy teachers to write letters of recommendation for college applications.
+All juniors will work with the college counselors to identify two Academy teachers to write letters of recommendation for college applications.
+Later this week, we will send out more detailed information.

-In thinking over their various options, juniors have been advised to review the teacher recommendation requirements for some of the colleges they are considering.
+In thinking over their various options, juniors are advised to review the teacher recommendation requirements for some of the colleges they are considering.
 For example, some colleges require that students only ask junior and senior year teachers to write.
 Others ask for one humanities and one math/science recommender.
 Others ask that recommendations not come from foreign language teachers.